lekkimworld/salesforce-saml-sso/README.md

 ```

 ## Generate certificates ##
 OpenSSL commands to generate a private key without a password and a certificate in PEM format.
+Specify the key length to use i.e. `2048`, `3072` or `4096`.
 ```
 openssl genrsa -des3 -out rootca.key 4096
 openssl rsa -in rootca.key -out rootca_no_password.key